Queries๐Ÿ”—

 project = models.ForeignKey(Project, on_delete=models.CASCADE)

-You can then create QueryTypes for both models.
+You can then create QueryTypes for both models and add Fields for the related fields.

 from .models import Project, Task

-When auto is used for the QueryTypes they will be automatically linked together in the GraphQL schema by their relations:
+The QueryTypes will be linked together in the GraphQL schema by their relations:

 type ProjectType {